Tommy Morrison: Morrison vs. Mercer

 Morrison got off to a great start, outboxing a sluggish Mercer through the first three rounds en route to taking all three rounds on all three of the judge's scorecards.
 Mercer would end the fight only 28 seconds into the fifth round.
 With Morrison backed up into the corner, Mercer was able to land a 15–punch combination.
-Clearly hurt from the exchange, Morrison slumped against the ropes, but the referee allowed Mercer to land several more punishing blows to a now defenseless Morrison before finally ending the fight.
+Clearly hurt from the exchange, Morrison slumped against the ropes, but the referee allowed Mercer to land several more punishing blows to a defenseless Morrison before ending the fight.
 Morrison suffered the first loss of his career, losing by 5th-round knockout.

 Career from 1991–1993

 He had six wins in 1992, including fights with Art Tucker and Joe Hipp, who later became the first Native American to challenge for the world heavyweight title.
 In the Hipp fight, held June 19, 1992, Morrison was suffering from what was later discovered to be a broken hand and broken jaw, but rallied to score a knockout in the ninth round.